YouEsBee/CyclePlanner-React/README.md

 # Cycle Planner
-A React Native application to plan your cycling route.
+A React Native application to plan your cycling route in Singapore.

 ## Important!!!
 Run the app in development build for maps to work.

 ## Features to be implemented
+- Connect Nomatim or Photon Komoot API for start and destination search
-1) Logic for PCN route planning
+- Logic for PCN route planning
-2) Saved routes
+- After PCN route is generated, the
+   - Start Ride Navigation,
+   - Save Route,
+   - Clear features
-3) Profile page
+- Profile page
+   - Saved Routes,
+   - etc.
+- Icons for nav bar (normal, @2x, @3x)
+- App icon (1024x1024)
+- Any other useful features

+## Built with
+React Native (TypeScript), Expo,MapLibre, data.gov.sg

 ## Expo App Guide